WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 > `$kx_secretkey` is just an alias for `$secretkey`
 >
-> However, bindings may want to define a specialized type `kx_secretkey` as a super class of `secretkeykey`, with additional methods such as `dh`.
+> However, bindings may want to define a specialized type `kx_secretkey` as a super class of `secretkey`, with additional methods such as `dh`.

 ---